blackboard/BBDN-LTI-Adv-Node/packages/server/README.md

 Use config_override.json (same entries as config.json) to override redis host name from localhost to redis so it can access the redis docker container.

-If running the docker image on the same machine as the learn instance then the docker-compose.yml needs to contain the ip address of the machine being used.
+If running the docker image on the same machine as the LMS instance then the docker-compose.yml needs to contain the ip address of the machine being used.
 Start containers using __docker-compose up__